Fiery and sophisticated without sacrificing the finer things in life, Spain constantly surprises and refuses to be defined by stereotypes.

 Spanish is the perfect embodiment of this – passionate, relaxed, and every bit as diverse as the country itself.

 From the dramatic Pyrenees and snow-capped Sierra Nevada range to the sun-baked plains of Andalucia to the windswept coasts of the Canaries, timeless beauty rises to meet you and stir your soul.
-Meanwhile, deceptively simple ingredients combine to deliver delicious, traditional, and regional cuisine that turn every meal into a memory.
+Meanwhile, deceptively simple ingredients combine to deliver delicious, traditional, and regional cuisine that turns every meal into a memory.

 Siestas, tapas, festivals, artistic cities, and flamenco are just a few of the other Spanish treasures in store, so we’ve rounded up the best places to experience them and much more, while fine-tuning your multilingual skills.